Komodo/komodo-website/src/pages/blog/2014-06/python-pgo-on-linux.html.md

 | pybench      |   4285ms      |   3792ms     |    13%     |
 | pyDes        |   5219ms      |   4733ms     |    10%     |

+You may notice that pyDes had a smaller improvement than pybench, and that's caused by pybench being the application that the optimization was derived from - so pybench is the best case scenario.
+If your using PGO yourself, you should be running (optimizing) using your real world application, in order to get the most benefit.

 ## Summary